arikkert/ansible-role_nrpe/README.md

 Role Variables
 --------------

-*nagios*: the host that runs nagios that connects to this NRPE. defaults to *nagios*
+ *nagios*: the host that runs nagios that connects to this NRPE. defaults to *nagios* *sestatus*: SElinux mode, defaults to *Enforcing*.
+Only applicable for RedHat OS family

 Dependencies
 ------------